 Students who have not met one the requirements for advancing through Milestones I, II, or III, have the option of appealing for a waiver of the requirement and temporary admission to the program.

-To begin the appeal process, each student must submit a current transcript, a copy of required test scores (PPST or Praxis II), a completed Appeals Application Form, and two letters of support from faculty.
+To begin the appeal process, each student must submit a letter of explanation, a current transcript, a copy of required test scores (PPST or Praxis II), a completed Appeals Application Form, and two letters of support from faculty.
 In order for an appeal to be considered, it must be turned in at least one week before the first day of classes of any given semester.
-The completed form, transcript, and letters of support should be turned in to the Licensure Officer in Claxton 208 by the deadline.
+The completed form, transcript, and letters of support should be turned in to the Office of Teacher Licensing in Claxton 212 by the deadline.

 GPA Appeal Process